2013 • 08 • 14

 I met Frederick Epistola (or Erick) February 2013 while pursuing a common goal.
 From what I have known, he’s an artist, agriculturist, political strategist, and so on.
 Little did I know that he’s also an innovator who tries to literally give light to the lives of indigenous and less fortunate people all over the Philippines.
 I was clueless about this until I watched GMA News Tv’s documentary “Motorcycle Diaries: Kara David Talks about Project Malasakit”.
-Kara David is a well known broadcast journalist in the Philippines who covers all sorts of news, from political issues to lighter features.
-In the said documentary, the team trekked the mountains of Rizal and braved crossing seven rivers, one of which almost endangered their lives, to reach a far flung community which has never experienced light.
+Kara David is a well-known broadcast journalist in the Philippines who covers all sorts of news, from political issues to lighter features.
+In the said documentary, the team trekked the mountains of Rizal and braved crossing seven rivers, one of which almost endangered their lives, to reach a far-flung community that has never experienced light.
 Together with Kara was Erick who spearheaded the installation of solar panels in the homes of the people living in the said community.

 Erick’s volunteerism with Project Malasakit is only a part of a bigger picture.
-He is the father of Solar Power Initiative (SPIN) Project which basically aims to provide “a well lit home after sunset to underprivileged families” as well as entrepreneurship opportunities.
+He is the father of the Solar Power Initiative (SPIN) Project which basically aims to provide “a well lit home after sunset to underprivileged families” as well as entrepreneurship opportunities.

 WHAT'S IN THIS GUIDE?